sibman/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 ### For paid personalized yiimp multi coins pool setup services, troubleshooting existing pools and quick support please contact

 ## Contact Now & Let Us Get it Done For You Within Few Hours
-#### _Whether you want to mine Digibyte coin solo, private with your friends & family, even public or Nicehash, cloud mining etc. We have solution for all._
+#### _Whether you want to mine a single coin or several cyrptocurrencies solo, private with your friends & family, even public or Nicehash, cloud mining etc. We have solution for all._

 - [x]   **Email:**  onlinebuybiz@gmail.com